TaffarelJr/OnionSeed.Helpers.Async/README.md

 # OnionSeed.Helpers.Async

-Contains helper methods for async functionality in the .NET Framework 4.5.2.
-New async features have been added in later releases of .NET Framework as well as .NET Core, and these helpers attempt to mimic that functionality.
+Contains helper methods for async functionality.

+Some helpers specifically augment the functionality built into .NET Framework 4.5.2, replicating new features that were added in later releases of .NET Framework as well as .NET Core.

+Other helpers apply more broadly, and are applicable to .NET Standard consumers.

 ## Status